20 Bank Accounts for Bad Credit of October 2025

 • Up to $20 in ATM fee rebates per statement period

-If you qualify for membership to Navy Federal, you won’t have to worry about them using ChexSystems.
+If you qualify for membership to Navy Federal Credit Union, you won’t have to worry about them using ChexSystems.
 To become a member, you need to be either on active duty or retired from the U.S. military.

 There are two free checking accounts from Navy FCU, one of which is Active Duty Checking.
-There’s no monthly fee, but you’ll need to receive direct deposit from the military.
+There’s no monthly fee, but you’ll need to receive direct deposits from the military.

 If you do, you’ll get access to those deposited funds one business day earlier than usual.
 You also get $20 a month in ATM free rebates.

 The other free account from Navy FCU is called EveryDay Checking.
-It’s a basic account that doesn’t come with any direct deposit requirements.
+It’s a basic account with no opening deposit requirement or minimum balance requirement.

 Features & Benefits